-To promote the growth of a strong women’s movement in Uganda that advocates for the rights of women and enhance their social-cultural, economic and political status
+To promote the growth of a women’s movement through a strong network that advocates for the rights of women in Uganda.

-A society where women are collectively and individually self-reliant and free from injustice
+A society where women are self-reliant and free from injustice.

 Whatever is done, all that we do; we do without selfish interests but as members of one body; upholding the notion that together everyone achieves more.
 Respect is an essential precondition for our communication, for teamwork and productivity;